CHL

 Observations

 April 2024 – Luke Misa is a small, feisty forward who is one of the best skaters in the draft.
-Misa doesn’t just fly, he also handles the puck and makes plays at his top speed, something many prospects struggle with when they get up to top speed.
+Misa doesn’t just fly; he also handles the puck and makes plays at his top speed, something many prospects struggle with when they get up to top speed.
 He’s an excellent playmaker and distributor of the puck as well.
-He has a tendency to over skate plays away from the puck, but that could be reigned in a bit.
-At the very least, the effort and tenacity he plays with will be a very welcomed positive in his game.
+He tends to overskate plays away from the puck, but that could be reined in a bit.
+At the very least, the effort and tenacity he plays with will be a very welcome positive in his game.
 Misa isn’t the biggest player, but players who skate and compete like him find a role in the NHL, even if it’s a little different than the role he plays in Mississauga.
 Jordan Harris (April Ranking: 32nd overall)

 Attributes